grandma-collaboration/grandma-cookbook/doc2/5_Notifying_Telescope.md

 If no slack contact is available and a telescope has good observability.
 Look through document for the correspondent's email and inform the weekly coordinator, Cristina Andrade, or Sarah Antier.

+TAROT telescope teams do not need to be contacted before requesting follow up.
+The system can be initiated with a follow up request as seen in the section on the use of SkyPortal.

 Slack contacts are as follows:
 - **@Nu**: TRT-SBO, TRT-GUAO
 - **@Aom**: TRT-SBO, TRT-GUAO